inactive-repositories/g5xyzconsultancy/README.md

 ## Reporting Issues

 If you find any issues with the documents or data, please file an issue in the repository, and we'll address it promptly.

-## Contact

-If you have specific questions about the project that are not addressed in the FAQ document, you can contact us at `contact@example.com`.

-## License

-This project is licensed under the terms of the MIT license.
-See the `LICENSE` file for details.